Facts About Alaska - The Biggest State In The US

 Photo: explorefairbanks |

-Dog mushing was designated the official state sport of Alaska in 1972.
+In 1972, dog sledding was made the official state sport of Alaska.

 Alaska Fun Stuff- The temperature in northern Alaska dropped to -80ºF in 1971, marking the coldest temperature ever recorded in the United States. - Alaska is called the Land of the Midnight Sun because for over two months in the summer, in the northernmost part of the state, the sun doesn’t set at all! - The aurora borealis, also known as the Northern Lights, are bands of brightly colored light that dance across the night sky.
 They’re caused by electrically charged particles from the sun that collide with gases in our atmosphere. - Try a bite of aqutak, or Eskimo ice cream—a mix of seal oil, animal fat, snow, and wild Alaskan berries. |